DevBobcorn/CornCraft/README.md

 A Minecraft client implementation made with Unity.

 ## > About
 __CornCraft__ is a Unity version of Minecraft.
-It connects to vanilla servers(1.16 to latest 1.19.2) and provides basic graphical, vanilla-like gameplay support.
+It connects to vanilla servers(currently 1.16 to 1.19.2) and provides basic graphical, vanilla-like gameplay support.
 It is based on another open source project, [Minecraft Console Client (MCC)](https://github.com/MCCTeam/Minecraft-Console-Client), and makes heavy use of its cross-version Minecraft protocol implementation.

 However, unlike MCC itself which runs on modern .NET, CornCraft is a Unity app/game and runs on Mono/IL2CPP backend, so a large part of the code from MCC has been refactored or rewritten to adapt to Unity's environment.